 Code Description Notes

-Q81.2 Epidermolysis bullosa dystrophica Primary diagnosis for DEB — required for coverage
+Q81.2 Epidermolysis bullosa dystrophica Primary diagnosis code for DEB — required for coverage

 Get the Full Picture